-Ms. Buchan is a director of AGF Management Limited.
+Ms. Buchan is a director of AGF Management Limited and Innocap Investment Management.
 She formerly served as Chairwoman and Director of Chartered Alternative Investment Association (CAIA).
-She is a Trustee of Reed College, Portland, Oregon and University of California Irvine Foundation.
+She is a Trustee of Reed College, Portland, Oregon and the University of California Irvine Foundation.